hyperledger/besu-docs/docs/Concepts/Transactions/Transaction-Pool.md

 # Transaction Pool

-Mining nodes maintain a transaction pool where pending transactions are stored before they are processed.
+All nodes maintain a transaction pool where pending transactions are stored before they are processed.

 Options and methods for configuring and monitoring the transaction pool include: